mauricechiodo/eim-case-studies/course/finance/Black-Scholes/1Model/index.md

 In order to produce a formula for how to price options, we first need to describe the market; the financial setting within which we are trading.

 Black and Scholes' market consists of one risky asset (the 'stock') and one riskless asset ('cash', or 'bond').
-They then make assume a ser of "ideal conditions" in the market for the stock, and for an option on the stock as follows:
+They then assume a set of "ideal conditions" in the market for the stock, and for an option on the stock as follows:

 - The short-term interest rate is known and is constant through time.
 - The stock price follows a random walk in continuous time with a variance rate proportional to the square of the stock price.
 Thus the distribution of possible stock prices at the end of any finite interval is log-normal.
 The variance rate of the return on the stock is constant.